 What’s it all about?

-Returning to Bournemouth for a second year (22nd-28th September 2014), BFX has been designed to celebrate and promote the visual effects, computer games and animation industry, inspire the next wave of talent and share the latest knowledge.
+Returning to Bournemouth in late September 2015, BFX has been designed to celebrate and promote the visual effects, computer games and animation industry, inspire the next wave of talent and share the latest knowledge.
 BFX is separated into three distinct areas – The Academic Conference, The Festival and lastly, the Workshops

-This year we have introduced a two day Academic Conference for students, academics and anyone interested in the more theoretical aspects of creative practises or production methods for industry.
+This year our a two day Academic Conference will return, inviting students, academics and anyone interested in the more theoretical aspects of creative practises or production methods to attend.

 The Festival consists of a unique programme of presentations, workshops, Tech Demos, a career hub, public screenings and family friendly events.
 The programme has a variety of activities that would be suitable for professionals, hobbyists and families.
 The very best VFX and animation students across the country are also taking part in a 7-week competition over the summer; followed by screenings of their work and an awards ceremony at the festival itself.